-Manufacturers of Misoprostol API with CEP Certificate
+Table M-17.
+Manufacturer of Misoprostol API with CEP Certificate

-Other manufacturers of misoprostol API should provide evidence for GMP compliance and API quality documentation as per the WHO guidelines.1
+Other manufacturers of misoprostol API should provide evidence for GMP compliance and API quality documentation as per the WHO guidelines.53

-The specifications of misoprostol API should be in line with a pharmacopoeial monograph (Ph.Int., Ph.Eur./BP, or USP).
-The specifications of misoprostol dispersion should be in line with a pharmacopoeial monograph (Ph.Int. or USP).
+The specifications of misoprostol API should be in line with a pharmacopeial monograph (Ph.Int., Ph.Eur./BP, or USP).
+The specifications of misoprostol dispersion should be in line with a pharmacopeial monograph (Ph.Int. or USP).

 Excipients must conform to pharmacopeia monographs.
-The recommendations for the key excipients selection are listed below.
+The recommendations for the selection of key excipients are listed below.